 Start from Ulriken Cable car:

-Take the bus to Haukeland hospital from outside Exhibition shopping center in the city center.
-Walk across the footbridge and follow the signs to Ulriksbanen.
-Just behind the cable car is the start point for the track up to the top.
-It starts with some stairs and continueson a gravel road for a short while.
+All year: Take the Bybanen (Bergen Light Rail) line 2 from Kaigaten to Haukeland Sykehus (the hospital), or take a bus to Haukeland Sykehus Nord from outside Exhibition shopping center in the city center.
+If tyou arrive with the bus, walk across the footbridge and follow the signs to Ulriksbanen.
+(10 minutes walk uphill) Just to the right of the entrance to the cable car is the start point for the track up to the top.
+It starts with some stairs and continues on a gravel road for a short while.
 Turn right when you reach the first plateau before the red house.
 Cross over a small bridge, and you will come to the former parking lot at Montana.
 (Then follow the route above).
 Starting at the cable car will add about 20 minutes to your hike depending on how fast you walk.

 Calculate a bit more time if you are walking with children.
 The walk offers great views all the way.
 This is a very popular trip for both locals and visitors.
 It is steep, but you are rewarded with stunning views along the way and of course panoramic views of Bergen and the surroundings from the top.

 The walk is popular any time of year.
 However, in winter the steps are slippery from snow and ice and you need spikes on your shoes.

 From the top of Ulriken you can take Ulriken Cable Car back if you do not want to walk down.
 Or you can continue accross Vidden to Mount Fløyen (approximately 5 hours).
 On top of Ulriken you can also treat yourself to a great meal at Skyskraperen Restaurant.